 However, we’re not going to waste time debating that.
 For now, we can say that you need a separate controller for the Switch.
 The joy-cons are great, sure, but they aren’t the most comfortable when you use them with grips in docked mode.
 Not to mention the joy-con drifting issue, which is a bigger deal than most think.
 A good controller won’t suffer from this.

-With that said, we’ll be looking at some options for handheld mode as well.
-Not every Switch player is the same, so we tried to keep this roundup as diverse as possible.
-Hopefully, we succeeded in doing so.
-Here are 5 of the best controllers for the Nintendo Switch in 2020.
+In a lot of games, the joy-cons just aren’t ideal.
+This is true in games like Super Smash Bros.
+Ultimate and other fighting games, among other genres.
+Not every Switch player is the same, so we’ll try to keep this roundup as diverse as possible.
+Hopefully, we succeed in doing so.
+Here are 5 of the best controllers for the Nintendo Switch in 2021.

 It’s always nice to see manufacturers supporting third-party accessories.
 This opens the door to more options, and the consumer wins in this situation as well.
 However, sometimes you just can’t replicate the quality of first-party accessories.
 This especially holds true for Nintendo products.
 The Switch Pro controller is proof of that.

 If a controller is not comfortable, then it ruins the whole gaming experience.
 Fortunately, the Switch Pro controller exceeds here.
 The layout is similar to an Xbox controller, which we know many people love.
 It has a nice construction and solid weight to it.
 That’s always important for overall quality.